James000916/MeowBlock/README.md

 ## What MeowBlock can do

-✅Skips the ads on the player in less than 1 second.
+✅ Skips the ads on the player in less than 1 second.
-✅Removes ad elements on the home page, search page and player page.
+✅ Removes ad elements on the home page, search page and player page.
-✅Stays undetectable by YouTube.
+✅ Stays undetectable by YouTube.
-✅No personal data is collected.
+✅ No personal data is collected.

 ## Working principle